capmeth/acid/docsite/docs/reference/options.md

 useFilenameOnly: true | false
 ```

-When `true`, the basename of the filepath from whence the component came is used as the component's name in the docsite, ignoring the name coming from a configured parser.
+When `true`, Component assets will be forced to get their names (titles) from `config.toAssetName`, ignoring any name coming from a configured parser.

 ## version